Marc-Aradillas/Tesla-Monthly-Closing-Price-Prediction/README.md

       - Utilizing Time series models like:
         - ARIMA (AutoRegressive Integrated Moving Average)
           - or more advanced techniques like LSTM (Long Short-Term Memory) and FBProphet are designed specifically for time-dependent data like stock prices.

+>  In this individual project, I leveraged data science techniques to create a robust and versatile financial analysis and prediction tool.
+The primary goal was to develop a comprehensive solution for analyzing historical stock market data, making predictions, and evaluating the performance of different machine learning models.